 The Michigan Pops Orchestra is an official University of Michigan student group.
 We are housed under the University Activities Center, UAC.

 The Michigan Pops Orchestra prides itself in providing opportunities for U-M students to continue playing their instruments.
 Pops believes that making music is much more fun when orchestra members know each other and encourages a fun and social atmosphere through frequent social events.
 Pops is committed to presenting fun and exciting concerts to the U-M and Ann Arbor community, presenting a variety of music that appeals to the music lover in everyone.

-Members participate in weekly rehearsals, typically Sunday 2-5 pm, at Revelli Hall.
-Attendance at rehearsals is expected and required.
-There will be an end of semester concert at The Michigan Theater to showcase our hard work to UofM students, community members, friends, and family!
+Members participate in weekly rehearsals, typically on Sundays from 2-5 PM, at Revelli Hall.
+Each semester concludes with a final concert at The Michigan Theater to showcase our hard work to other U-M students, community members, friends, and family!